Understanding And Recognizing The Warning Signs Of Depression

 Some of us can go a diet, but a total lack of desire for food is a serious symptom of either depression or other medical conditions.
 If someone's former favorite food might as well be boiled cardboard for all the interest they show in it, something is going on, whether it's depression or not.
 Since poor nutrition contributes to deepening depression, this can make things go from bad to worse.

-Paradoxically, some people who suffer from depression can also begin to overeat.
+Paradoxically, some people who expereince depression can also begin to overeat.
 It's not a question of how much and which food a person eats, but a change in behavior that continues for some time that needs to be paid attention to in a serious way.

 When someone thinks they have nothing to lose, even physical hazards seem like less of a problem.
 Compounding this danger is the fact that many depressives are prone to self-medicating with anything from alcohol to illegal narcotics, disregarding the immediate and long-term consequences in favor of escaping a persistently sad, empty state of being at least for a while.